Purchases made through links earn us a small commission, at no extra cost to you.

 How Do I Use the Swiss Travel Pass?

 With a Swiss Travel Pass you can just hop on a train and go.
-When the ticket inspector comes around, present your pass to be scanned.
+When the ticket inspector comes around, present your pass (either a printed copy or an e-ticket on your phone) to be scanned.
 Technically, you’re supposed to show your passport along with your pass, but I was only asked for ID once.
 Still, it’s best to make sure that both your pass and passport are easily accessible for when the inspector comes around.

 Are Seat Reservations Included in the Swiss Travel Pass?